shradha125/TBD-Center-Freight-Data-Research-Project/Literature_Review3.md

 The aim of this study was therefore to develop a prediction model that does not require additional data sources other than historic truck parking occupancy yet still provides high accuracy.
 Furthermore, the model was tested with real-world data with all its complexities and it performed well.

 ***Data:***
 Occupancy data (Count) of a truck parking facility in Germany.
-5 lakhs of data records was used, each consisting of a local timestamp and an occupancy value.
+5,00,000 of data records was used, each consisting of a local timestamp and an occupancy value.

 ***Methodology:***